mukil/amro20-ws/README.md

 ## Workshop Title

-An ideation workshop on mapping sustainability criteria with free and open source software communities core values.
+An ideation workshop on mapping sustainability conceptions with free and open source software communities core values.

 20th-23th of May, "Of Whirlpools and Tornadoes", [AMRO Festival](https://www.radical-openness.org/en)